amusant/tpt39/PITCHME.md

 +++
 ### Principles

-- Provenance: <span style="font-size:0.6em">Always verify and cite the source of Information. |
+- Provenance: <span style="font-size:0.4em">Always verify and cite the source of Information. |
-- CopyPaste: <span style="font-size:0.6em">Do not copy code from internet without understanding them. |
+- CopyPaste: <span style="font-size:0.4em">Do not copy code/commands from forums without understanding them. |
+Note:
+to understand the context first

 ---